SlimeQ/lifeviz/README.md

 - Each source has its own blend mode applied during compositing (Normal, Additive, Multiply, Screen, Overlay, Lighten, Darken, Subtractive).
 - **Composite Blend** still controls how the finished composite mixes with the Game of Life output (Additive default via the pixel shader).
 - **Passthrough Underlay** shows that composite behind the simulation; **Preserve Window Resolution** renders at the primary source's native size before scaling.
-- **Fullscreen** toggle lives in the context menu and persists; it switches to a borderless, maximized view.
+- **Fullscreen** toggle lives in the context menu and persists; it now sizes to the active monitor bounds, stays topmost, and covers the taskbar.
 - Capture uses DPI-correct window bounds (via DWM) so the full surface is normalized even for PiP/scaled windows, and the composited buffer feeds the injection path (threshold window + noise + life/binning modes) on every tick.
+- Capture buffers are pooled and source-resolution copies are only produced when **Preserve Window Resolution** is enabled, eliminating GC spikes from per-frame allocations.
 - Webcam sources stream via WinRT `MediaCapture`; clearing sources or closing the app releases the camera.
+Cameras retry initialization once and wait longer for first frames before being removed.
 - Framerate lock: choose 15 / 30 / 60 fps from the context menu to match capture needs or ease CPU/GPU load.
 - Capture threshold window: adjustable min/max sliders (with optional invert) in the context menu; only pixels inside the window set cells alive during injection, applied before each simulation step.
 - Injection noise: adjustable slider (0-1) that randomly skips cell injection per pixel to introduce controlled noise.